niiccoo2/ridgeline/README.md

 Got the trees to spawn in the right spots, but the height is off for some reason, will look into ts tmrw morning.

+### Tuesday, December 30th | x hours

+#### 16:30 | 0 hours

+Goal today is to write my own chunking system AND NOT USE ANY CLANKERS.
+To do this I am going to start by making the game take multiple meshes and renderthem together as multiple chunks.
+Then make it only active (i think thats the term) the chunks < x blocks from player.

 ## Credits

 `"Low Poly Pine Tree" (https://skfb.ly/6WYVr) by skaljowsky is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).`